 Commercial

 Topic 3: Small-Scale Growth

 Let's Talk About Small-Scale (Three Storeys or Less) Homes

 Single-detached homes

+(based on the Land Use Bylaw Rules)

-- Contain one primary residence and may include a backyard or basement suite. - Can be different scales including one storey (bungalow), two or three storeys. - The general lot coverage is 45 per cent and the maximum height is 10 metres.
+- Contain one primary residence and may include a backyard or basement suite.

+- Can be different scales including one storey (bungalow), two or three storeys.

+- The general lot coverage is 45 per cent and the maximum height is 10 metres.

 Examples of small-scale homes